asad-shaik-md/AttendanceAuto/README.md

       <img width="252" height="74" alt="Screenshot 2025-08-12 at 7 50 07 PM" src="https://github.com/user-attachments/assets/e1b1deb5-0553-4c83-bb50-f0dcba521085" />

-2. Open the file and Wait till a new browser instance opens with JGI website
+2. `For Windows`: Open the `JainAttendanceChecker.exe` and Wait till a new browser instance opens with JGI website.

+   `For Mac`: Unzip the `JainAttendanceChecker_MacOS.zip` file and Run `run_macos.command`

 3. After Logging in, go back terminal and press Enter.
 4. Thats it.